Four Levels | Adventures In English Vol II

 BBA | BBA-BI | BBA-TT | BCIS

-In this story the writer might be trying to telkl us about the constant changing nature of human mind seems to be full of humor and satire.
-Basically thinking with the nature of businessman’s mind it proves that human mind can never be rigid and fixed.
-Especially in business their mind keeps on changing.
+In this story, the writer might be trying to tell us about the constantly changing nature of the human mind that seems to be full of humor and satire.
+Basically thinking with the nature of a businessman’s mind it proves that the human mind can never be rigid and fixed.
+Especially in business, their mind keeps on changing.
 At another level, it sheds light on human earning since the earning as that of writer’s friend has no meaning at all in life.
 The most important thing in the story is that in business buying and selling are straight forward dealings.
-It has nothing to do with human consideration, sympathy and faith.
+It has nothing to do with human consideration, sympathy, and faith.
 Once goods are sold or bought they have nothing to do with them since then.

 - Does anyone want to share his profit?
-Isn’t the idea of sharing profit with the dealer humors?
+Isn’t the idea of sharing profit with the dealer humor?

-- Does any seller sell his good without knowing it?
+- Does any seller sell his goods without knowing it?

-- Does a customer get Turner’s painting in such low price?
+- Does a customer get Turner’s painting at such a low price?